dcast0607/First-Personal-Agenda/README.md

 Create HTML components first and then use javascript to add current time.

 2) Build out the HTML document so that timeblocks are displayed.
+(COMPLETED)

+We can use template literals to create a table that has the information that we want to display to the user, we can iterate through the template literal to render the table.

+3)